ls1intum/Artemis/docs/user/exercises/programming.rst

 The following section presents guidelines for crafting AI-resistant exercise instructions.
 While not every recommendation will suit every exercise, focus on those most pertinent to the specific problem at hand.
+Most of the recommendations are focused the most commonly used AI tool, ChatGPT3.5, but are often times also applicable for other LLMs even though some of them have more graphical capabilities that help to circumvent certain recommendations better.
 Illustrations of this concept are provided through various exercise examples

 .. include:: programming-exercise-AI-proof-guidelines.inc